Toyota finally found a way to keep wheels from falling off its electric SUV - KTVZ

 Now, more than three months later, Toyota has announced that it has finally figured out what was causing the problem, and it has a solution.

 A supplier that made wheels for the SUV didn’t make them precisely according to Toyota’s specifications, Toyota spokesman Aaron Fowles said.
-A different supplier that made the hub bolts that attach the wheels to the axle also didn’t make them quite the right shape, he said.
-Those two incorrectly produced parts allowed the wheels to vibrate loose as the SUV was driven.
+There was also a separate issue with hub bolts used to attach the wheel to the axle, he said.
+Those parts allowed the wheels to vibrate loose as the SUV was driven.

 To fix the problem, Toyota will put on new wheels that will be attached with new bolts that will also have washers to help keep them tight.
 These new wheels, nuts and washers are being sent to Toyota dealers who will install them at no charge.
 Toyota said in an announcement that it hopes to begin putting the new wheels on customers’ SUVs by November.